Doctors Note Logo

 When to Seek Medical Advice

 Persistent constipation, blood in your stool, severe pain, dizziness, or signs of dehydration (dry mouth, dark urine, rapid heartbeat) warrant prompt attention.
-If you're experiencing concerning digestive symptoms and need guidance right away, you can get immediate help through a Medically approved LLM Symptom Checker Chat Bot that provides personalized insights based on your specific situation—and it's completely free to use.
+If you're experiencing any concerning digestive symptoms and want to understand what might be causing them, try using a free AI symptom checker to get personalized insights in just a few minutes.
 Always speak to a doctor or healthcare professional if you experience anything serious or life-threatening.

 Key Takeaways